skforecast/skforecast-app/README.md

 # skforecast-app

-Interactive app to create forecasting models with skforecast
+Interactive app to create and evaluate forecasting models with skforecast